 Medicare provides you coverage for dental work in certain circumstances when it’s vital to your health.
 For instance, if you need an oral exam before an organ transplant, Medicare will most likely pay the service.
 If you’re in doubt about whether your procedure qualifies, check with your provider first.

 Oral surgery is covered, but only in specific cases.
 The operation must be considered medically necessary, like a jaw reconstruction.
 However, if you need any post-surgery exams, you’ll most likely be responsible for that bill yourself.
 Again, you should check with your provider for more information.
 They’ll be able to help you get a better understanding of which costs you’ll be responsible for.

-Does Medicare Cover Dental Services?
+Does Medicare Cover Dental Implants?

 Dental Coverage Under Medicare PACE